UBC-MDS/datateachr/README.md

 ## Citation

-Run this command to get information about how to cite this package.
+Run this command to get information about how to cite this package:

 ``` r
 citation("datateachr")